Education

 • language and linguistics.

 We strongly recommend that prior to submitting a full application you identify and make contact directly with a potential Director of Studies.
-Please look at our research group pages and individual staff profiles to help you identify the appropriate member of staff and to find out whether your proposed research focus is one that we can supervise.
+Please look at our staff profiles to help you identify appropriate individuals who could supervise your research.

 Degree routes